FarronF/limerick-council-meetings/meetings/2021/05/20-Virtual Monthly Meeting of Municipal District of Cappamore_Kilmallock/Agenda - Monthly Meeting of Municipal District of Cappamore_Kilmallock - 20th May 2021.md

 number of qualified applicants, First Preference, in the Cappamore/Kilmallock District and

-what are the breakdown by areas.---
+what are the breakdown by areas.
+---